hayotensor/mesh-template/README.md

 ## Keys

+There are 3 key types each node will need, a coldkey (blockchain account), a hotkey (blockchain account), and peer IDs (subnet identity).

 The template currently allows RSA and Ed25519 key types and is interoperable between the two.

 #### Generate coldkey (if needed)